 Weighted blankets boost serotonin levels in the body which regulates sleep due to which the person enjoys restorative sleep.

 Gravity blankets improve the functioning of the nervous system by reducing stress levels.
 In turn, the person calms down while easing into ‘sleep’ mode.

 Research studies indicate that children with autism benefit by wearing weighted vests at school.
 They recorded having greater concentration levels and could more effectively complete tasks.

 Weighted Blanket for f ADHD patients

 Attention Deficit Hyperactivity Syndrome (ADHS) patients display a variety of symptoms.
 These include impulsiveness, restlessness, and inability to concentrate.

 The use of weighted blankets during sensory integration therapy has a relaxing effect while reducing anxiety, probably owing to the release of melatonin and serotonin hormones.

-In all, weighted blankets can help to improve your mood which is why they pose as a good option for AHDH patients.
+In all, weighted blankets for ADHD can help to improve your mood which is why they pose as a good option for AHDH patients.

 Aids the elderly groups

 As people become older, their sleeping habits change.
 Also, they tend to suffer from Insomnia due to chronic pain, anxiety, and stress.
 More so, they need a comforting hug, as all humans do.
 Weighted blankets are recommended by the sleep experts to help them sleep better at night.